 We are all busy people, and usually the last thing you want to do when you get home from work is cook.
 Or before you go to bed, to prepare your lunch for the next day.
-It’s easier to either go to a drive-thru on the way home, or to throw some Stouffer’s Mac & Cheese in the microwave.
-And it’s also easier to either not eat breakfast, or to grab a McGriddle on the way to work.
+It’s easier to either go to a drive-thru on the way home or to throw some Stouffer’s Mac & Cheese in the microwave.
+And it’s also easier to either not eat breakfast or to grab a McGriddle on the way to work.
 We all get it.
-But somehow in the past 30-40 years, culturally, cooking as left the table as the norm.
+But somehow in the past 30-40 years, culturally, cooking has left the table as the norm.

-I remember when I was growing up in the 90’s and early 2000’s, my family was one of the only ones out of my friends who would sit down at the dinner table and eat a home cooked meal.
-Of course we had nights where we ate out, or when 2 out of 4 of us weren’t home so preparing an entire meal didn’t make sense.
+I remember when I was growing up in the ’90s and early 2000s, my family was one of the only ones out of my friends who would sit down at the dinner table and eat a home-cooked meal.
+Of course, we had nights where we ate out, or when 2 out of 4 of us weren’t home so preparing an entire meal didn’t make sense.
 But the majority of the time we ate together and the food was homemade.
 This didn’t mean that my parents slaved in the kitchen for hours preparing gourmet meals.
 It meant that they took 15 minutes to throw some chicken in a pan and put some vegetables in a pot.
 They didn’t do anything complicated.
-Put Italian dressing or hot sauce on the chicken, put butter (REAL butter, not margarine) and salt on the vegetables.
+They put Italian dressing or hot sauce on the chicken, and put butter (REAL butter, not margarine) and salt on the vegetables.
 Quick, easy, and relatively healthy.

 But why is this even important?

 More than a third of adults in the U.S. are obese.1 Not overweight.
 Obese.
 If you include adults who are overweight, the number goes up to 70%.
 Obesity rates have been steadily increasing since the 1960’s.² And we all know that there are numerous health concerns associated with obesity.
 Mathematically, weight is very simple.
 If you burn more calories than you consume, you will lose weight over time.
 If you consume more calories than you burn, you will gain weight.
 If you consume and burn around the same amount of calories, your weight will stay the same.
 So if the obesity rates are increasing, then the average number of calories Americans are consuming has also increased.
 This increase in calories can be attributed to the cultural food shift to fast food and away from home cooking.
-There are exceptions to everything-it is still possible to get low-calorie/healthy food at a restaurant or in a package, but if you look at the overall trend, eating those foods versus foods you would cook at home, contain significantly more sugar, fat, and calories.
+There are exceptions to everything-it is still possible to get low-calorie/healthy food at a restaurant or in a package.
+However, if you look at the overall trend, eating those foods contain significantly more sugar, fat, and calories than foods you would cook at home.

 “Stand back far enough, and the absurdity of this enterprise makes you wonder about the sanity of our species.
 But consider: When millers mill wheat, they scrupulously sheer off the most nutritious parts of the seed—the coat of bran and the embryo, or germ, that it protects—and sell that off, retaining the least nourishing part to feed us.
 In effect, they’re throwing away the best 25 percent of the seed: The vitamins and antioxidants, most of the minerals, and the healthy oils all go to factory farms to feed animals, or to the pharmaceutical industry, which recovers some of the vitamins from the germ and then sells them back to us—to help remedy nutritional deficiencies created at least in part by white flour.
 A terrific business model, perhaps, but terrible biology.
 Surely”― Michael Pollan, Cooked: A Natural History of Transformation